Old Master: Period covered

 The end date is necessarily vague – for example, Goya (1746–1828) is certainly an Old Master, though he was still painting and printmaking at his death in 1828.
-The term might also be used for John Constable (1776–1837) or Eugène Delacroix (1798–1868), but usually is not.
+The term might also be used for John Constable (1776–1837) or Eugène Delacroix (1798–1863), but usually is not.
 Edward Lucie-Smith gives an end date of 1800, noting "formerly used of paintings earlier than 1700".

 The term tends to be avoided by art historians as too vague, especially when discussing paintings, although the terms "Old Master Prints" and "Old Master drawings" are still used.
 It remains current in the art trade.
 Auction houses still usually divide their sales between, for example, "Old Master Paintings", "Nineteenth-century paintings", and "Modern paintings".
 Christie's defined the term as ranging "from the 14th to the early 19th century".

+The relevant part of the large and important collection of the Royal Museums of Fine Arts of Belgium in their main building in Brussels was renamed in recent years as the Oldmasters Museum in Dutch and English, and Musée Oldmasters in French.
+It was previously called the "Royal Museum of Ancient Art" in English (Musée royal d'Art ancien; Koninklijk Museum voor Oude Kunst).

 Anonymous artists

-Artists, most often from early periods, whose hand has been identified by art historians, but to whom no identity can be confidently attached, are often given names by art historians such as Master E.S. (from his monogram), Master of Flémalle (from a previous location of a work), Master of Mary of Burgundy (from a patron), Master of Latin 757 (from the shelf mark of a manuscript he illuminated), Master of the Brunswick Diptych, or Master of Schloss Lichtenstein.
+Artists, most often from early periods, whose hand has been identified by art historians, but to whom no identity can be confidently attached, are often given names (a Notname) by art historians such as Master E.S. (from his monogram), Master of Flémalle (from a previous location of a work), Master of Mary of Burgundy (from a patron), Master of Latin 757 (from the shelf mark of a manuscript he illuminated), Master of the Embroidered Foliage (from his characteristic technique), Master of the Brunswick Diptych, or Master of Schloss Lichtenstein.